-During her long reign, which is matched by no other British monarch in history, Queen Elizabeth visited a whopping 120 countries — but never Greece, the birthplace of her consort Prince Philip, the Duke of Edinburgh.
+During her long reign, which is matched by no other British monarch in history, Queen Elizabeth who died on Thursday at 96, visited a whopping 120 countries—but never Greece, the birthplace of her consort Prince Philip, the Duke of Edinburgh.

-During all those years she made official visits to most of the countries of the world except Greece, an omission that has been the subject of talk, as Prince Philip had visited the country several times, albeit not officially.
+It is an omission that has been the subject of talk, as Prince Philip visited the country several times albeit unofficially.

 “Phil the Greek”

 Prince Philip, who passed away in April of 2021 at the age of 99, was given the nickname of “Phil the Greek” by his British subjects.